 You can buy cloth diapers in a variety of patterns and styles, or you can make them yourself!

 This goes right along with cloth diapers of course.
 Even though we weren't able to get into the cloth diaper groove, I had thought about cloth wipes for our son as he has very sensitive skin.
-But in the end we finally found these Burt's Bees Baby Wipes and have never looked back.
+We originally started with these Burt's Bees Baby Wipes and loved them!

 However, they are not cheap!
-If we switched to cloth wipes it would save us $640 a year!
+Switching to cloth wipes saved us $640 a year!

-You can grab these super soft clothes made specifically for cloth wipes here, or of course, you can make your own from whatever cloth you'd like!
+You can grab these super soft cloths made specifically for cloth wipes here, or of course, you can make your own baby wipes from whatever cloth you'd like!